EPourmo/EPourmo/README.md

 🧠 I'm currently learning TypeScript by coding some projects

-👯‍♀️ I'm looking to collaborate with a great team, sharing information and tips on development
+👯‍♀️ I'm looking forward to working with a great team, sharing information and tips on development

 ⚡️ I want to become a full stack developer by learning Node js